elizabethcwt/ip/docs/README.md

 * `[✘]` - Task is NOT DONE.

 #### Adding an event task: `event`
-<br>Adds an event task in your task list.
+Adds an event task in your task list.
 <br>Format: `event [event task description] /at [event location]`
 <br>Examples:
 <br>